 - City and/or County taxes

 Apply to the old rule – You don’t want to be house rich but pocket poor!

 Kicking the Tires

 The internet is a quick way to see whether the houses that are currently available meet the following critical criteria: in the right location, with the right features and at the right price.
-If you find after your internet search that few properties meet with your expectations, you may want to readjust your criteria change the location, features, price to increase your chances of finding a house that works for you.
-If you have any difficulties in this initial search, feel free to contact me for assistance.
-Homes can become available instantly and your agent is always the most current resource for literally up to the minute new home listing information.
+If you find after your internet search that few properties meet with your expectations, you may want to readjust your criteria, change the location, features, price to increase your chances of finding a house that works for you.
+If you have any difficulties in this initial search, feel free to contact Maloof Properties for assistance.
+Homes can become available at a moment's notice!
+Your agent's searching tools are always the most current resource for up to the minute new home listing information.

-Once you know what you want, where you want it and what you can afford, its time to see the houses for yourself.
+Once you know what you want, the preferred location, and what you can afford, it is time to see the houses for yourself.
 To help stay focused, bring with you a checklist of things that you’ve decided ahead of time are important qualities of your future home.